Nash Public Records Directory

 Elections & Voter Records

-Nash residents vote in elections administered by the Grant County Election Board, located at 112 East Guthrie Avenue (Grant County Courthouse), Medford, OK 73759, phone (580) 395-2234.
-Oklahoma voters can register online through the Oklahoma Voter Portal at www.okvoterportal.okelections.us, which also allows voters to check registration status, view sample ballots, and find polling place locations.
-Voter registration in Oklahoma requires applicants to be U.S. citizens, residents of Oklahoma, and at least 18 years old by the date of the next election; registration must be completed at least 25 days before an election.
-Oklahoma offers online registration for those with an Oklahoma driver license or state-issued ID, while paper applications are available at the County Election Board, tag agencies, public libraries, and other government offices.
-Nash, as an unincorporated community, does not conduct municipal elections for mayor or town council since no incorporated municipal government exists.
-Residents vote in federal, state, and county elections, as well as school board elections for the local school district serving the area.
-To find their assigned polling place, Nash voters can use the Oklahoma Voter Portal polling place lookup tool by entering their address, or they can call the Grant County Election Board at (580) 395-2234.
-Election records that are public in Oklahoma include voter registration lists (with certain personal information redacted under Oklahoma law), campaign finance reports filed with the Oklahoma Ethics Commission (for state and county candidates) available at www.ethics.ok.gov, candidate filings and declarations, precinct-level election results, and absentee ballot statistics.
-Individual voter history (which elections a person voted in, but not how they voted) is also public record.
-In the November 2024 general election, Grant County, like much of rural northwestern Oklahoma, saw strong turnout with approximately 60-65% of registered voters casting ballots in the presidential election, consistent with the county's historically high participation in major elections.
-Looking ahead to the November 3, 2026 general election, Nash and Grant County voters will decide several important races: Oklahoma will hold elections for Governor (Jim Holl's term expires in 2027, so the governor's race will be on the 2026 ballot), all four U.S. House seats representing Oklahoma districts, all Oklahoma State Senate seats in even-numbered districts and all State House of Representatives seats (Oklahoma has staggered terms for state senate), and various Grant County offices including County Commissioner positions, County Assessor, County Clerk, County Treasurer, and County Sheriff depending on term schedules.
+Those with an Oklahoma driver license or state-issued ID can register online, while paper applications are available at the County Election Board, tag agencies, public libraries, and other government offices.
+Instead, residents vote in federal, state, and county elections, along with school board elections for the local district.
+Voters can find their assigned polling place using the Oklahoma Voter Portal's lookup tool by entering their address, or by calling the Grant County Election Board at (580) 395-2234.
+Public election records in Oklahoma include voter registration lists (with certain personal details redacted under state law), campaign finance reports filed with the Oklahoma Ethics Commission for state and county candidates at www.ethics.ok.gov, candidate filings and declarations, precinct-level results, and absentee ballot statistics.
+Individual voter history showing which elections a person participated in - though not how they voted - is also public record.
+During the November 2024 general election, Grant County mirrored the pattern of rural northwestern Oklahoma with approximately 60-65% of registered voters casting ballots in the presidential race, consistent with historically high participation in major elections.
+The November 3, 2026 general election will present Nash and Grant County voters with several important races: Oklahoma will hold elections for Governor (Jim Holl's term expires in 2027, so the governor's race will be on the 2026 ballot), all four U.S. House seats representing Oklahoma districts, all Oklahoma State Senate seats in even-numbered districts and all State House of Representatives seats (Oklahoma has staggered terms for state senate), and various Grant County offices including County Commissioner positions, County Assessor, County Clerk, County Treasurer, and County Sheriff depending on term schedules.
 Oklahoma does not have a U.S. Senate seat up for election in 2026 as both senators were elected in different cycles.
-School board positions for the local school district serving Nash may also appear on the ballot.
-Oklahoma voters can request absentee ballots if they will be absent from the county on election day, are physically incapacitated, are confined to a nursing home, or work at a polling place other than their own on election day.
+School board positions for the local district serving Nash may also appear on the ballot.
+Absentee voting is available to Oklahoma voters who will be absent from the county on election day, are physically incapacitated, are confined to a nursing home, or work at a polling place other than their own on election day.
 Absentee ballot applications can be submitted online through the OK Voter Portal, downloaded and mailed to the County Election Board, or requested by mail; applications must be received by the County Election Board by 5:00 PM the Wednesday before the election, or voters can apply in person at the Election Board until 5:00 PM the Monday before election day.
 Completed absentee ballots must be received by 7:00 PM on election day or postmarked by the day before the election and received within three days after the election.

 Frequently Asked Questions